theotherzachm/conf_time/README.md

 ### Scaling
+`conf_time.py` supports two ways of scaling.
+With multi-threading the script can take advantage of more than one core.
+The rabbitmq options, lets you distribute work to other hosts.

-By default, the program runs single-threaded.
-To use multiple threads, use the --threads *n* option.
+By default, neither of these options are enabled and the program runs single-threaded.
-`conf_time.py` also supports sending jobs to a RabbitMQ server. `worker.py` is a very simple example of a consumer.
+To enable multi-threading, use the --threads *n* argument.

+To start a RabbitMQ publisher, use the --rabbitmq argument with the ampq url or blank for default.
+To stat a worker, use --rabbitmq with the -w argument.

 # Tests